"Braiding Sweetgrass", Echotopia's mission & reciprocity. What's lovexlove got to do with it?

-Three years after I launched Echotopia, V. stopped by my market stall one Saturday, looked thoughtfully at my set-up, and told me about Dr. Robin Wall Kimmerer's book Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge & the Teachings of Plants.
-V. then said that my mission-driven business embodied Dr. Kimmerer's philosophy.
+Three years after I launched Echotopia, teacher-puppet-procession-maker-leader friend, Valeska Populoh, stopped by my market stall one Saturday, looked thoughtfully at my set-up, and then told me about Dr. Robin Wall Kimmerer and her book Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge & the Teachings of Plants.
+Valeska then said that my mission-driven business embodied Dr. Kimmerer's philosophy.
 After hearing that news, I read the book.
-Though I don't believe in s/hero worship, Robin Wall Kimmerer is now one of my guiding lights ;-).
-In fact, her glorious, healing, sense-making book has become my sacred text.
+Poet and botanist Robin Wall Kimmerer is now one of my guiding lights.
+Her glorious book has become my sacred text.

 In "Braiding Sweetgrass" Dr. Kimmerer uses the term "reciprocity" which goes beyond our collective human effort at repairing the harm we've done.
 We are tasked with noticing, then mimicking - in ways that excite and suit us each - the behavior of a garden, a tree, a bee colony, a flowering plant: doing multiple beneficial things at once for our green-blue world.
 As Dr. Kimmerer tells it, the behavior of a vegetable garden looks a lot like love....for people and other beings.
 She invites us to engage in reciprocity, in tangible ways, with the natural systems that sustain us, even if we're hesitant, even if we're from settler cultures, as am I.